BUCHAREST MEDICINE UNIVERSITY

-Promoter – Financial IntermediaryUNIVERSITATEA DE MEDICINA SI FARMACIE CAROL DAVILA DIN BUCURESTI
+Projektträger – zwischengeschaltetes FinanzinstitutUNIVERSITATEA DE MEDICINA SI FARMACIE CAROL DAVILA DIN BUCURESTI

 The project concerns the refurbishment of the Faculty of Medicine and the construction of the research centre part of University of Medicine and Pharmacy "Carol Davila" of Bucharest.